A Guideline to the Top Wheat Specifications

 - EN stands for European Norms and thus corresponds to the European Union standard

-These tables are specific to Wheat; however, most processes are not exclusive to it.
-Moreover, some procedures correspond to different countries’ standards.
+These specifications are particular to Wheat; however, most processes are not exclusive to it.
+Moreover, some of the tests and metrics used for Wheat specification correspond to different countries’ standards.
 Nonetheless, their usage is universal, and most often, only units differ.
-We will not examine and evaluate all specifications for Wheat.
-Instead, we will focus on those whose nature is the most recurring.
+We will not examine and evaluate all Wheat specifications, but instead, focus on those which are is the most used and recurring.
 Here are the top specifications for Wheat contracts.

 The Protein specification found in contracts defines the protein level (in %) contained in Wheat.
 Since not all types of Wheat have the same base amount of protein, we target different levels depending on the product.
 However, there are variations in protein levels – which is natural – so the aim is to have a percentage that falls within an acceptable range.
 Additionally, this specification is one of the most influential in the market.